Spoiler alert…it doesn’t involve cleaning your house!

 Once your consultant arrives, they will wash their hands before getting started.
 They will review any information they may questions on from intake forms, get caught up on what has been happening with feeding, and begin by listening to your concerns and answering your questions.
 Your consultant will examine baby, your breasts, and observe a feeding.
 They will ask permission before examining you or your baby.
 A scale is available to use if a weight check or weighted feed is indicated.
 Of course, sometimes we walk into a home and baby is crying in hunger and we dive right into feeding, and do the consultation in reverse.
 That’s ok, too, we are flexible.

 To wrap up your appointment, you and your consultant will discuss and create a care plan that best supports your feeding goals.
 Keep in mind, care plans can change frequently, especially during the early days.
-Payment is collected in full at time of consult (unless you are in-network with a participating insurance company).
-We accept cash, credit card, HSA cards, and check.
-Please make checks payable to Nurture Columbus, LLC.
+Self-pay clients will be charged after your appointment to your credit card on file.
 Within 48 hours your consultant will email you an itemized receipt that can be submitted to your insurance company requesting reimbursement, if you provide insurance information on your intake form.
 If you are in-network with a participating insurance company Nurture will bill on your behalf.

 A follow-up appointment can be scheduled at the end of your consultation, if more in person support is required.
 Either way, your consultant will provide you a link to a secure messaging portal, so you are able to contact them with questions relevant to your current care plan.
 While you will receive a couple of follow up emails from us, we know having a new baby is overwhelming, so we do expect to hear from you if more help is needed or you have questions (we also love happy updates and fun baby pics when things are going well!).